DeviationTX/deviation-manual/source/ch_protocols.rst

 * Channel 10 engages the return-to-home feature
 * Channel 11 enables Take Off/Landing
 * Channel 12 activates emergency stop
+* Channel 13 analog aux channel #1
+* Channel 14 analog aux channel #2

+**NOTE:  Channels 13 and 14 are only active when using** `NFE Silverware firmware <https://github.com/NotFastEnuf/NFE_Silverware/>`_ **(and some other Silverware forks).
+Two otherwise static bytes in the protocol overridden to add two 'analog' (non-binary) auxiliary channels.
+The "Analog Aux" Bayang protocol option must be enabled on the TX and the Silverware firmware must have the Analog Aux feature enabled.
+Mismatches betwen TX and RX settings will prevent binding.**

 Protocol: \*FY326